phosfox/ml_embedded/abbreviations.md

 ![Gradient descent](images/gradient_descent.gif)

 # Delta-Regel:
+The [Delta Rule](https://www.techopedia.com/definition/33282/delta-rule) is a specific type of backpropagation that helps to refine connectionist ML/AI networks.
+It makes connections between inputs and outputs with layers of artificial neurons.
+It is also known as *delta learning rule*.

 # Backpropagation:
 The goals of [backpropagation](https://ml-cheatsheet.readthedocs.io/en/latest/backpropagation.html) are straightforward: adjust each weight in the network in proportion to how much it contributes to overall error.
 If we iteratively reduce each weight’s error, eventually we’ll have a series of weights that produce good predictions.